samschott/maestral/README.md

 The following tasks could need your help:

+- [ ] Write tests for maestral.
 - [ ] Detect and warn in case of unsupported Dropbox folder locations (network drives, external hard drives, etc) and when the Dropbox folder is deleted by the user.
-- [ ] Speed up download of large folders and initial sync: Download zip files if possible.
+- [ ] Speed up downloads of large folders and initial sync: Download zip files if possible.
 - [ ] Native Cocoa and GTK interfaces.
 Maestral currently uses PyQt5.
 - [ ] Packaging: improve packing for macOS (reduce app size) and package for other platforms.